jmhutfles/SpotHelper/README.md

 ## Prerequisites

 1. Ensure that the following are satisfied before running:
 	* Python (3.11 or greater) is installed on your machine.
 	* GUI displays are enabled on your machine (i.e., X11 forwarding is enabled for remote connections)

 1. (Optional) Create a python virtual environment:

-	1. Linux:
+	a.
+On Linux:

 	```
 	python3 -m venv venv
 	source venv/bin/activate
 	```

-	1. Windows:
+	b.
+On Windows:

 	```
 	python3 -m venv venv